 - Story Type: Choose from two options: get only Insights, which is a quicker approach, or choose to create also Predictions in addition to Insights.

 What Happened tells us what factors contributed to the outcome (Amount in our example).
 Insights are ordered based on the rank of their statistical importance.
 The same applies to all Story sections.
 All of the insights in What Happened explain how different variables and combinations explain the variance in Amount.
 Get additional information about the insights by hovering the mouse over chart bars.
-Drill deeper into the insights by selecting a specific variable in Search Story Insights to see how it affects the results.
+Drill deeper into the insights by selecting a specific variable in Search Story Insights to see how it affects the results in Salesforce Einstein Discovery.

 Why It Happened